mazzu001/stagetrackerpro/replit.md

 # Overview

-This is a live music performance application built with React, Express, and PostgreSQL.
+This is a live music performance application built with React, Express, and in-memory storage.
 The system provides real-time audio mixing, MIDI event sequencing, and synchronized lyrics display for live performances.
-It features a comprehensive audio engine with multi-track playback (up to 6 tracks per song), visual level monitoring, transport controls, and automatic song duration detection from uploaded audio files for professional stage use.
+It features a comprehensive audio engine with multi-track playback (up to 6 tracks per song), visual level monitoring, transport controls, and automatic song duration detection from local audio files for professional stage use.
+The app works completely offline using client-side blob URLs for audio files - no internet connection or file uploads required.

 # User Preferences

 Preferred communication style: Simple, everyday language.
+Architecture preference: Completely offline operation - no file uploads or internet dependency required.

 # System Architecture